tritan89/buffalo/README.md

 # buffalo
-Buffalo is a meal planning app for people looking to waste less food and simplify their cooking experience
+Buffalo is a meal planning app for people looking to waste less food and simplify their cooking experience.

+This is a multi-platform app built with React-Native and Firebase.

+Buffalo allows you to make weekly meal plans from user generated or custom recpies.
+Recipies can be scaled up or down depneding on a users lifestyle.